Leverage Sound Legal and Investigative Practices in the Service of Criminal Justice

 - SR Education Group

-Utica College has made it easy to apply in four simple steps.
+Utica University has made it easy to apply in four simple steps.
 Visit Admissions to see how you can begin your application online.

 The number of courses you take will vary based on the electives and core credits that you choose.